trychlos/pwix-accounts-manager/README.md

 - `pwix.accounts_manager.feat.create`: create a new account, with additional arguments as an object with following keys:
     - amInstance: the `amClass` instance

-- `pwix.accounts_manager.fn.delete`: remove the identified account, with additional arguments as an object with following keys:
+- `pwix.accounts_manager.feat.delete`: remove the identified account, with additional arguments as an object with following keys:
     - amInstance: the `amClass` instance
     - id: the account identifier